 None of my friends could understand how I had managed to be dating such a beautiful, nice girl, and I had no answer for them.
 I was certainly no ladies’ man, and it only took until the end of our second date, that Mary had become the girl I had had the most dates with my entire life.
 For whatever reason, she was attracted to me, and the feeling was definitely mutual.

-Other memorable moments in those first couple of years – going to a Harry Chapin concert where Mary got to kiss Harry, the first time she came to visit me while I was at grad school in Pittsburgh, and then asking her to marry me on the banks of the Delaware River at the Shawnee Resort in the Poconos near the end of the summer of 1980.
+Other memorable moments in that first couple of years – going to a Harry Chapin concert where Mary got to kiss Harry, the first time she came to visit me while I was at grad school in Pittsburgh, and then asking her to marry me on the banks of the Delaware River at the Shawnee Resort in the Poconos near the end of the summer of 1980.

 We’ve had 35 great years since that moment, and there’s no doubt that Mary is my best friend and confidant.
 She has taught me the importance of kindness, recommended hundreds of books to me, and been the best mother to our children that any child could want.

-And who would have thought that having a car that constantly needed to have oil added to it (thus enabling me to know what or where an oil stick was) would have led to 33 (and counting) years of marital bliss…
+And who would have thought that having a car that constantly needed to have oil added to it (thus enabling me to know what and where an oil stick was) would have led to 33 (and counting) years of marital bliss…